 All Scottish Public Authorities are required to have a Publication Scheme which sets out details of how to request information, any possible charges and provides a guide to information available from the authority.
 North Ayrshire Council has adopted the Scottish Information Commissioner's single model publication scheme.

-In conjunction with the Publication Scheme we have developed a Guide to Information (Word, 107kb) which sets out in detail the information we make available and describes our charges and the different ways you can request information.
+In conjunction with the Publication Scheme we have developed a Guide to Information (PDF, 179kb) which sets out the information we make available and describes our charges and the ways you can request information.

 If the information you require is not available from the Guide to Information, then you can make a specific request for information.
 These requests are best submitted in writing.
 That way we can be clear about what information you require and how we can contact you with the information.